n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 the no-break space (`U+00A0`), and the zero-width space (`U+200B`).

-The dotted-circle placeholder is frequently used when displaying a dependent vowel (matra) or a combining mark in isolation.
+The dotted-circle placeholder is frequently used when displaying a dependent vowel sign or a combining mark in isolation.
 Real-world text syllables may also use other characters, such as hyphens or dashes, in a similar placeholder fashion; shaping engines should cope with this situation gracefully.